I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 I had just a short time at the museum, and I could have spent hours alternating between interacting and absorbing.

-- Musical Instrument Museum, which has 5,000-plus instruments and artifacts
+- Get in tune at the Musical Instrument Museum, which has 5,000-plus instruments and artifacts

-- Phoenix Art Museum, with more than 19,000 works that span the globe
+- See more than 19,000 works that span the globe at the Phoenix Art Museum

-- Pueblo Grande Museum, for a better understanding of the original inhabitants of the valley
+- Get a better understanding of the original inhabitants of the valley of the sun at the Pueblo Grande Museum

 How do I love thee, Scottsdale?
 Let me count the calories.